WorldCereal/worldcereal-classification/scripts/extractions/RDM_CAMPAIGN_INSTRUCTIONS.md

-patches overlap, and the openEO merged cube served some points from a NEIGHBOUR's patch file — we name the file and offset that reproduces the store exactly), S1 orbit choice, float32 edge-month noise (±1 DN), documented aux tolerances, meteo resampling artefacts (the openEO meteo layer was nearest-resampled on a misregistered grid; the store value must at least lie within the local 3x3 cells' value range), or RDM geometry revisions (reported with the pixel offset).
+patches overlap, and the openEO merged cube served some points from a NEIGHBOUR's patch file — we name the file and offset that reproduces the store exactly), S1 orbit choice, float32 edge-month noise (±1 DN), documented aux tolerances (including the shift bug hitting the elevation / slope layers independently — the store value must match a neighbouring S2 pixel centre), meteo resampling artefacts (the openEO meteo layer was nearest-resampled on a misregistered grid; the store value must at least lie within the local 3x3 cells' value range), RDM geometry revisions (reported with the pixel offset), or S1 archive vintage (the S1 patch files were rewritten/removed since the openEO job ran ; recorded per sample and capped at 10% of checked points, above which the ref still fails).
 Anything else fails the ref loudly.